Determine Your Color Story

 Set the Mood

-Think of this as your investment portfolio: "diversify, diversify, diversify!"
+Think of this as your investment portfolio: "diversify, diversify, diversify."
 Take this bookcase shelfie for example: Filling it with all books would be underwhelming.
 To take your shelfie from a six to a ten, add some objects of interest.
-Here, sprinkled among the books are woven baskets, plants, candles, photographs, and more!
+Here, sprinkled among the books are woven baskets, plants, candles, photographs, and more.
 If you don't know where to start, the easiest way is to add some plants.
-They will complement any shelfie, guaranteed!Continue to 4 of 7 below.
+They will complement any shelfie, guaranteed.

-The perfect lighting is important when taking a good selfie–same goes with a shelfie!
+The perfect lighting is important when taking a good selfie—same goes with a shelfie!
 Make sure you have a nice white light (daylight is the best natural light).
 Avoid yellow lighting or dark photos.
-The only difference is that while sunlight may be harsh on selfies, they are great for shelfies!Continue to 5 of 7 below.
+The only difference is that while sunlight may be harsh on selfies, they are great for shelfies.

 Find a Good Angle

 Height play is the contouring of shelfies.
 If every item on your shelf was the same height, your shelfie would fall flat.
 Check out this moody office shelfie where objects are stacked, staggered, and paired to create a visually appealing balance.
 Pair items together in groups and play around with the different heights so that there is a more staggered effect.
-Your shelfie will thank you!Continue to 7 of 7 below.
+Your shelfie will thank you.

 Finding Balance, One Step at a Time

 It can be overwhelming trying to style your shelfie all at once.
 The key is to take it step by step.
 Sort and separate your pieces.
-Start out with what you have the most of–typically, it's books.
-Next add in the second layer.
-For me, that's usually artwork.
+Start out with what you have the most of; typically, it's books.
+Next, add the second layer.
+That might be artwork.
 Continue these steps until you run out of items.
 Taking this approach allows you to look at everything as a whole and add items slowly and deliberately.
-If you start with one empty shelf, onto the next, you may run out of items or... realize you used too many of one thing in a certain area.
-This step will save you time and a lot of headache.
+If you start with one empty shelf, onto the next, you may run out of items or realize you used too many of one thing in a certain area.
+This step will save you time and a lot of headaches.